-Interest expenses incurred were primarily associated with the senior unsecured notes issued in June 2011, September 2015, and March 2017.
-Interest expense in the first quarter of fiscal 2018 increased compared to the same period in fiscal 2017, primarily due to the issuance of senior unsecured notes in March 2017.
+Interest expenses incurred were primarily associated with the senior unsecured notes issued in June 2011, September 2015 and March 2017.
+Interest expense in the second quarter and first six months of fiscal 2018 increased compared to the same periods in fiscal 2017 primarily due to the issuance of senior unsecured notes in March 2017.

-Interest and other income, net in the first quarter of fiscal 2018 increased compared to the same period in fiscal 2017 primarily driven by higher interest income from investments.
-Interest and other income, net in the first quarter of fiscal 2017 also included a \$7 million loss related to impairment of certain strategic investments.
+Interest and other income, net in the second quarter and first six months of fiscal 2018 increased compared to the same periods in fiscal 2017 primarily driven by higher interest income from investments.